 5 Tips to Help Name Your Dog

 There are many ideas that can be used to determine the best fit between science and your canine's name.
 Beyond staying power, you want a name that has a story or feeling behind it.
-Here are five ideas to help you evaluate towards that end:
+Here are five ideas to help you evaluate towards that end.

 Tip 1: Decide on a Branch of Science

 Each science branch has not only its unique flavor, but unique heroes.
 Once you identify your ideal branch of science, you can begin to narrow it down from there.
-Think carefully on this, as others may quantify your expertise by which branch you choose.
+Think carefully about this, as others may quantify your expertise by which branch you choose.

 Tip 2: Sub-Topic

-After you've found a branch you want to pull a dog name from, you can then narrow your focus with a specific topic.
+After you've found a branch you want to pull a dog name from, you can then narrow your focus to a specific topic.
 For example, if you've picked chemistry, you can narrow it down to famous chemists or even puns.